 It is important to act fast if you believe you’ve been excluded, or been left with more than your ‘fair share’.

 Strict time limits apply to making a claim to set things right.

-You may contest or challenge a Will based on:
+You may contest or challenge a deceased estate based on:

-- “Family Provision” legislation – this legislation allows for spouses (which includes de facto spouses), children (which includes step-children), and dependents to argue that they have not been adequately provided for in the Will.
+- “Family Provision” legislation – this legislation allows for spouses (which includes de facto spouses), children (which includes stepchildren), and dependents to argue that they have not been adequately provided for in the Will.
 A Family Provision Application is the most common type of legal challenge to an estate.

 - Will Validity – Challenging the validity of the Will when it was created, based on possible undue influence, fraud, forgery, or more commonly, the lack of the testator’s mental capacity.

-- Distribution by executor – if you believe the estate is being distributed incorrectly or unfairly by the Will’s executor.
+- Unfair or improper distribution by executor/administrator – if you believe the estate is being distributed incorrectly or unfairly by the Will’s executor or appointed administrator.

 - Other reasons.